Textualize/textual/examples/example.md

 Inline code is indicated by backticks. e.g. `import this`.

+## Lists

+1. Lists can be ordered
+2. Lists can be unordered
+   - Foo
+   - Bar
+     - Jessica
+       - Reg
+       - Green
+         - January
+         - February
+         - March
+       - Blue
+     - Paul
+   - Baz

 ## Fences

 Fenced code blocks are introduced with three back-ticks and the optional parser.
 Here we are rendering the code in a sub-widget with syntax highlighting and indent guides.